HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

       ...                     <---------------     BV RL
 ```

 The called function will just use the two incoming arguments, adds them and stores the result to RET0.
 The BV instruction will use the return address stored by the BL instruction to return.
 This example is very simple but also the most fundamental calling sequence.
 The called procedure does not make any further calls, hence there is no need to save a return link.
 In fact, the called procedure does not even need an own stack frame.
-Next is an example where the called procedure will itself also make a call.
+Next is a small example where the called procedure will itself also make a call.
 The called procedure also has two local variables.

 ```
+      Source code:

+      Func1( 500, 300 );                     int Func2( int a, b ) {                 int Func3( ) { }
+                                                int local1, local2;
+                                                Func3( a, b );
+                                             }

+      Assembly:

       "Func1"                                "Func2"                                 "Func3"

       LDI ARG0, 500
       LDI ARG1, 300